peterkselly/peterkselly.github.io/_posts/2024-10-31-EEG-and-its-limitations.md

 | Resistance                        | 1–100 kΩ          |
 | Current                           | **1–10 nA!**      |

-Also, there's a natural low pass filter the scalp provides that attenuate higher frequencies, though I doubt that will be a problem for us given the frequencies necessary for motor decoding (Mu Waves ~10-15Hz).
+Also, there's a natural low pass filter the scalp provides that attenuate higher frequencies, though I doubt that will be a problem for us given the frequencies necessary for motor decoding (Mu & Beta Waves ~7.5-35Hz) See [Demandt et all (2012)](https://doi.org/10.3389/fnins.2012.00065) for more.

 ### Electrode Placement & Spacing